Romance on the Reserve: What Lies Beneath El Nido Marine Reserve Palawan

 The Spanish term El Nido, “the nest”, refers to the edible nests of swiflets that are found high on the 250-million year old cliffs.
 The local men who climb rickety, notched bamboo poles to gather these valuable nests — the main ingredient for gourmet birdsnest soup dish — are adventurers by economic necessity, even if looting the nests is ecologically-harmful.

-For a visiting couple, your outdoor thrills in El Nido don’t require any such dare-devil stunts.
-The islands attract a mixture of visitors — Filipinos, Westerners and East Asians — many of whom are divers and honeymooners.
-Whether you snorkel, dive, kayak or just want a lazy look-see, any adventure starts with a journey by motorized “pumpboat” or banca, as the Filipinos call their swift, double-outrigger craft.
+Whether you snorkel, dive, kayak or just want a lazy look-see, any adventure starts with a journey by motorised “pumpboat” or banca, as the Filipinos call their swift, double-outrigger craft.
 Weaving among a wreath of uninhabited islands that jut from turquoise waters, you come to half-moon sandbars (that often disappear with high tide), ancient burial caves and coral piers that, undercut by a million tides, seem to balance like ballerinas on the sea’s stage.

 At places where even the banca cannot go, you slip overboard into a double kayak to then paddle under coral archways.
 You find yourselves within a secret lagoon that can be entered only at low tide, a silent grotto of pandanus- topped cliffs and surprising visions — a black heron swooping above the water, a stingray scudding rhythmically across the bottom.